Possess the Facts and Learn What You Can Do

 • Harass you .

-If your property is repossessed, you do have the right to redeem the property.
+If your property is repossessed, let go of your anger and frustration and focus on what you can do.
+For example, you do have the right to redeem the property.
 That means that you can buy it back for every charge outstanding on the debt.
-This is highly unlikely for most, because if you have the money to “cure” all the outstanding payments and fees, you probably would have been paying the bill each month.
+This is unlikely to be of much use for most because, if you have the money to “cure” all the outstanding payments and fees, you probably would have been paying the vehicle loan each month.
 If you don’t have the cash, you can’t redeem the property.

-If you do not redeem the property (meaning buy it back from the lender), then they have the right to sell it in any way that is “commercially reasonable” (more legalese!).
+If you cannot redeem the property or reinstate the loan, then the lender has the right to sell it in any way that is “commercially reasonable” (more legalese!).
 You are supposed to receive notice of any sale, but failure to provide that notice isn’t enough to reverse the repossession, it’s just a no-no and there aren’t any real consequences.

 After the sale, the lender will tally up the numbers.
 They are allowed to charge you for “reasonable expenses of retaking, holding, preparing for disposition, processing, and disposing, and, to the extent provided for by agreement and not prohibited by law, reasonable attorney’s fees and reasonable legal expenses incurred by the secured party”.
 This means that they can tack on lots and lots of charges to what you already owe them under your contract.